amita-kullaphan/amita-kullaphan.github.io/content/blog/income-tax-loophole-to-end.md

 - If 800k is transferred into my account (for example to fulfill the requirements of a Non-Immigrant O Visa extension based on retirement), will banks be obliged to inform the financial department?
 - Should I always file the tax return even if I have either no taxable income or the calculated tax would be zero?
 Or should I only upon a random check?
 - What's the procedure for confirming the income tax payments in my home country?
 Do I need a certified translation?
 What is the minimum acceptable proof of taxed income?
-- What if the proof of taxed income uncovers the fact I conduct business activities on the Thai soil albeit online and based in my country, i.e. [continuing to do something I was doing before he came to Thailand anyway](https://www.chiangmailocator.com/wiki-can-digital-nomads-legally-work-in-thailand-p177)?
+- What if the proof of taxed income uncovers the fact I conduct business activities on the Thai soil albeit online and based in my country, i.e. [continuing to do something I was doing before I came to Thailand anyway](https://www.chiangmailocator.com/wiki-can-digital-nomads-legally-work-in-thailand-p177)?
 - Are the health and social taxes in my home country categorized as an income tax as long as they are calculated from the income itself?
 - If 50% of my income is taxed in my home country, and the other 50% is not, how can I prove that the specific amount transferred from abroad was indeed taxed?
 - With 1000k earned abroad, 200k in taxes paid based on complex and calculation, and 500k transferred, is my tax responsibility in Thailand proportional to the transfer?